ajhalili2006-experiments/kooky-insane-stuff/drafts/blog-posts/personal/status-update-2023-06.md

 [![Enter-image-description](/imgs/2023-06-26/8CHCGP9jQefdBplS.png)](https://twitter.com/JirohsMind/status/1659944193249411072?s=20)

-(If you have no idea about Yupia (or WTFBBQ why we're talking about Story X in Gildedguy's Discord in relation to that), then please behold and watch “Esearas Hhumanity” on YouTube.)
+(If you have no idea about Yupia (or WTFBBQ why we're talking about Story X in Gildedguy's Discord in relation to that), then please behold and watch “Esearase Hhumanity” on YouTube.)

 ### What about Ranboo’s Generation Loss?